 Every night an estimated 10,000 young mothers and their babies sleep on these same streets.
 ABAN fights the neglect facing both the girls and the environment by providing a group of young at-risk mothers with shelter, training, schooling, Rubberbanditz guided fitness, and the means to save money.
 The girls learn a marketable skill by sewing recycled sachet bags into unique, handmade products that are sold in foreign markets.
 For for information see www.aban.org.

-We are always looking for more ways to reach our to our community at home and abroad.
-Have some ideas?
+We are always looking for new ways to make our community a stronger place, both here in the US and abroad.
+Have a cool ideas?
+Contact us!